Why Do They Put Gravel on Roofs? The Surprising Benefits

 Preventing Common Issues

-- Reduction of Cracking and Blistering: Gravel helps reduce exposure to extreme temperature changes, which can lead to problems like cracking and blistering in materials such as asphalt.
+• Reduction of Cracking and Blistering: Gravel helps reduce exposure to extreme temperature changes, which can lead to issues like cracking and blistering in materials such as asphalt.

-- Enhanced Durability: Acting as a cushion against environmental stress, gravel keeps the layers underneath intact and working well for a longer time.
+• Enhanced Durability: Acting as a cushion against environmental stress, gravel keeps the layers underneath intact and functioning well for longer periods.

 Water Management

-- Stable Surface Creation: Gravel creates a stable surface that helps water drain off flat roofs, lowering the chances of water pooling that can cause leaks.
+• Stable Surface Creation: Gravel creates a stable surface that aids in water drainage off flat roofs, lowering the chances of water pooling that can cause leaks.

-- Simplifying Maintenance: Gravel roofs make regular maintenance easier by catching debris, which simplifies cleaning and inspections while reducing the risk of drainage blockages.
+• Simplifying Maintenance: Gravel roofs make regular maintenance easier by catching debris, simplifying cleaning and inspections while reducing the risk of drainage blockages.

-Gravel helps extend the life of roofs by preventing damage from environmental factors and ensuring effective water management, highlighting its importance in modern roofing solutions.
+Gravel helps extend the life of roofs by preventing damage from environmental factors and ensuring effective water management, underscoring its importance in modern roofing solutions.

 3. Ballast for Stability: The Role of Gravel in Single-Ply Systems

-Gravel acts as ballast in single-ply roofing systems, providing the weight needed to keep membranes securely in place against wind uplift.
-This is especially important for flat roofs, where keeping materials secure in strong winds can be tough.
-The ballast roof system boosts durability by protecting against UV damage and physical wear.
+Gravel acts as ballast in single-ply roofing systems, providing the weight needed to keep membranes securely in place against wind uplift, especially on flat roofs.

 Gravel’s Protective Measures for Roofs